PanosEconomou/notes/Quantum_Fields/2D_CFT_Axioms.md

 This is suuuper confusing.
 To unpack first we understand that $F$ is a diffeomorphism of manifolds, i.e. a smooth map between manifolds with smooth inverse.
 In this case, it maps to the manifold we started with, but with the same metric.
 YET, for some reason the pullback of the metric is different.

 The pullback of $g$ can be loosely thought of what $g$ would look like if we take it back to the original manifold *through* $F$.
-This doesn’t help, I know.
+This doesn’t help.
 Here is the expression

 $$
 (F^\star g)(X,Y) = g(F_\star X,F_\star Y)